Cart 0

 Will I have a choice of species of animals?

 Yes.
 We want everyone who fosters to be happy.
-AARF rescues only cats and dogs.
-We have adult animals as well as kittens and puppies.
+We only rescue cats and dogs and we have adults, kittens, and puppies.

 Will AARF provide the necessary supplies?